scriptedbyvedant/autograder_v2/README.md

 | 🧑‍🏫 **Human-in-the-Loop** | Provides educators with an intuitive UI to review, edit, and finalize all AI-generated grades, ensuring they always have the final say. |

 </div>

 ---

+### 🏗️ Project Architecture

+The system is designed with a modern, multi-tiered architecture to ensure a clean separation of concerns:

+- **Frontend:** A user-friendly interface built with **Streamlit** provides all user-facing interactions, from data upload to grade reviews.
+- **Backend:** A robust **Python** server acts as the central orchestrator, handling business logic, database transactions, and job delegation to the AI engine.
+- **Database:** A **PostgreSQL** database serves as the single source of truth, storing all user data, submissions, and grading results with relational integrity.
+- **AI & Data Layer:** This core layer includes:
+  - The **AI Grading Engine** which manages the multi-agent system.
+  - **Ollama** for serving local LLMs like Mistral.
+  - A **FAISS Vector Store** that powers the RAG system's memory.
+  - A **Docker Sandbox** for securely executing and testing student code.

+---